Hueok/study_security/xss/README.md

 #### XSS use point that the "USER trusts website".

-#### So, XSS take fake website or backdoor for client so that the user get deceived.
+#### So, XSS take fake website or backdoor to client so that the user get deceived.

 #### The start point of attack : When a person, not admin, can insert malware script in the website.
 While web application not accurately check the value user inputed.